bediger4000/GoKilo/README.md

 sometimes I combined a few steps,  or fixed bugs between steps.

+The `idiomatic` branch of this project is an attempt to refactor the C-like Go I was left with after finishing the project.
+I'm trying to create packages to separate concerns, and make things more idiomatic Go, rather than transliterated C.

 # Compare C and Go

 I have some experience with C, but I'm learning Go.
 I'd like